Skip To Main Content

 Graduating with Honors

-All January and May graduates’ grade point averages and class rank are determined as of Friday, April 25.If you do have a grade point average of 3.3 or higher and achieve a composite score of 20 or higher on the ACT, you will be notified on Wednesday, April 30, at graduate checkout that you are graduating with honors and will receive an invitation to the Honor Graduate Recognition Ceremony to be held on Friday, May 2 at 6:00 P.M.
+All January and May graduates’ grade point averages and class rank are determined as of Tuesday, April 24.
+If you do have a grade point average of 3.3 or higher and achieve a composite score of 20 or higher on the ACT, you will be notified on Thursday, April 30, at graduate checkout that you are graduating with honors and will receive an invitation to the Honor Graduate Recognition Ceremony to be held on Tuesday, May 5 at 6:00 P.M.
+Top 5, Top 5%, and Top 10% graduates will be announced at the ceremony.

 Graduation Admission Tickets

 Each graduate will receive 8 tickets to the graduation ceremony.
 You may purchase as many graduation announcements from Balfour as you wish, but you will only receive a total of 8 tickets for admittance to the ceremony.
-Tickets will be given out at Graduation Checkout on April 30 to those students cleared to participate.
+Tickets will be given out at Graduate Checkout on April 30 to those students cleared to participate.

 Dress for Graduation Day and Honors Banquet